Linda-Carlstad/lindacarlstad.se/README.md

 When steps above are done, do these steps to get going.

-Copy and generate application key:
+Copy enviroment example file and generate a new application key:
 ```
 cp .env.example .env
 php artisan key:generate